YIVO: Activities

-YIVO preserves manuscripts, rare books, and diaries, and other Yiddish sources.
+YIVO preserves manuscripts, rare books, diaries, and other Yiddish sources.
 The YIVO Library in New York contains over 385,000 volumes dating from as early as the 16th century.
 Approximately 40,000 volumes are in Yiddish, making the YIVO Library the largest collection of Yiddish-language works in the world.
 The YIVO archives hold over 23,000,000 documents, photographs, recordings, posters, films, and other artifacts.
 Together, they comprise the world's largest collection of materials related to the history and culture of Central and East European Jewry and the American Jewish immigrant experience.
 The archives and library collections include works in twelve major languages, including English, French, German, Hebrew, Russian, Polish, and Judaeo-Spanish.

 YIVO also functions as a publisher of Yiddish-language books and of periodicals including YIVO Bleter (founded 1931), Yedies Fun YIVO (founded 1929), and Yidishe Shprakh (founded 1941).
 It is also responsible for English-language publications such as the YIVO Annual of Jewish Social Studies (founded 1946).